Thank you for your interest in joining the Seybold lab!

-Check back in the spring for information about the Applied Geohydrology Summer Internship program at the Kansas Geological Survey (located at the University of Kansas) in summer 2022!
-Information on the summer 2022 internships will be posted in January 2022.
+Check back in the spring for information about the Geohydrology Internship Program at the Kansas Geological Survey (located at the University of Kansas) in summer 2023!
+Information on the summer 2023 internships will be posted in January 2023.
 This 12 week paid internship is a great opportunity to gain experience in how to collect and analyze hydrological, biogeochemical, and geophysical data.
 If you’re interested in summer research opportunities, please contact me with a short description of why you are interested in joining the lab and your resume/CV.

 Graduate students (M.S./Ph.D.): If you are interested in working together on a M.S. or Ph.D., please check out the Current Openings page to see a list of the currently funded positions that are available with the lab.

 If you're interested in joining the lab, please email me with (1) a short description of why you are interested in joining the lab and (2) your resume/CV.
 In addition to posted positions, I encourage prospective lab members to seek independent sources of funding (e.g. NSF Graduate Research Fellowship Program).
 If you’re interested in writing a graduate fellowship together, please contact me with your CV and a description of your research interests.

 Postdoctoral Researcher: I don’t currently have any postdoc positions in the lab, but am open to talking with those who are interested in writing fellowships or grants together (e.g. NSF Earth Science Research (EAR) postdoc fellowship).
 If you are interested in working on a fellowship application together, please email me with your CV and information about the project you are interested in developing together.